Call our friendly UK team on

 It is not uncommon to see multiple additives.
 Whilst the better brands may only use one or two, you can often see 10 - 20 additives in a single product (especially in tablet form).
 We can only ask the question, WHY?

-The additives and excipients used are not bio-available and most are potential allergens, in particular in sensitive individuals and those with a compromised digestive system.
+The additives and excipients used are not bio-available and many are potential allergens, in particular in sensitive individuals and those with a compromised digestive system.
 (4) Some research even shows that certain additives may be immunosuppressive in some individuals (5).
-You will find a list of some of the most commonly used additives at the bottom of the page.

 First and foremost - profit.
 Additives ensure the quickest manufacturing runs.
 They are cheap to buy.
 And the supply chain is relevant in many cases - lets not forget pharmaceutical companies own many supplement brands.
 It makes commercial sense to use the same ingredients across all their brands.